Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Notions of calibration, reliability diagrams, and score decompositions

-\begin{proof} We establish the claims in a series of (counter) examples, starting with part (a), where we present an example based on two equiprobable, partially overlapping CDFs in Figure \ref{fig:counter_auto}.
-As for part (b), we return to the piecewise uniform forecast in Example \ref{ex:p-u.tern}, where for simplicity we fix $\mu = 0$.
+\begin{proof} We establish the claims in a series of (counter) examples, starting with part (b), where we present an example based on two equiprobable, partially overlapping CDFs in Figure \ref{fig:counter_auto}.
+A similar example based on four equiprobable, partially overlapping CDFs in Appendix \ref{sec:STCnotAC} yields part (a).
+As for part (c), we return to the piecewise uniform forecast in Example \ref{ex:p-u.tern}, where for simplicity we fix $\mu = 0$.
 This forecast is probabilistically and marginally calibrated, but fails to be threshold calibrated, because

-As for parts (c) and (d), we refer to the unfocused and lopsided forecasts from Example \ref{ex:unf.lop}. \end{proof}
+As for parts (d) and (e), we refer to the unfocused and lopsided forecasts from Example \ref{ex:unf.lop}. \end{proof}

 Clearly, further hierarchical relations are immediate.
 For example, given that probabilistic calibration does not imply marginal calibration, it does not imply threshold calibration nor auto-calibration.
 We leave further discussion to future work, but note that moment calibration does not imply probabilistic nor marginal calibration, as follows easily from classical results on the moment problem \citep[e.g.,][]{Stoyanov2000}.
-For an overview of the calibration properties in our examples, see Table \ref{tab:hierarchy}.
+For an overview of calibration properties in our examples, see Table \ref{tab:hierarchy}.